omni/tokenbridge-contracts/README.md

 Currently the contracts supports two types of relay operations:
 * to tokenize native coins circulating in one blockchain network (Home) into an ERC20 token in another network (Foreign);
-* to swap a token presented by an existing ERC20 contract in Foreign network to an ERC20 token in Home network, one pair of bridge contracts correspond to one pair of ERC20 tokens.
+* to swap a token presented by an existing ERC20 contract in a Foreign network to an ERC20 token in the Home network, where one pair of bridge contracts correspond to one pair of ERC20 tokens.

-This version of contract is intended to be work with [the bridge process implemented on NodeJS](https://github.com/poanetwork/bridge-nodejs).
+This version of the contract is intended to be work with [the bridge process implemented on NodeJS](https://github.com/poanetwork/bridge-nodejs).
-Please refer to the bridge process documentation to deploy it and configure.
+Please refer to the bridge process documentation to deploy and configure it.

 POA bridge contracts consist of several main parts:
-* Home Bridge is a smart contract that should be deployed in POA.Network;
+* The Home Bridge is a smart contract that should be deployed in POA.Network;
-* Foreign Bridge is a smart contract that should be deployed in Ethereum Mainnet;
+* The Foreign Bridge is a smart contract that should be deployed in Ethereum Mainnet;
 * Depending on type of relay operations the following components are used as well:
-  * in `NATIVE-TO-ERC` mode: ERC20 token (in fact, ERC677 extension is used) should be deployed on Foreign network;
+  * in `NATIVE-TO-ERC` mode: the ERC20 token (in fact, ERC677 extension is used) should be deployed on Foreign network;
-  * in `ERC-TO-ERC` mode: ERC20 token (in fact, ERC677 extension is used) should be deployed on Home network;
+  * in `ERC-TO-ERC` mode: the ERC20 token (in fact, ERC677 extension is used) should be deployed on Home network;
-* Validators is a smart contract that should be deployed in both POA.Network and Ethereum Mainnet.
+* Validators is a smart contract that should be deployed in both the POA.Network and the Ethereum Mainnet.

 Responsibilities and roles of the bridge:
 - Administrator Role (representation of a multisig contract):